-- (i) Uses or attempts to use electronic devices or other sources of information or advice during a game; - (ii) Commits a manipulation of a chess competition such as, including but not limited to, result manipulation, sandbagging, match fixing, rating fraud, false identity, falsification or alteration of birth certificates, and deliberate participation in fictitious tournaments and games or any other false information with the purpose of obtaining an unfair advantage for a player or a team. - f) Reckless or manifestly unfounded accusation of chess cheating: Any player or official who, or National Federation which, makes public or private allegations of cheating against another player or official without acceptable grounds existing for a reasonable suspicion of cheating; provided that a player is not precluded from reporting in private to an arbiter or anti-cheating official during a competition any suspicion of cheating by another person for the purposes of monitoring the behaviour of such person. - g) Forgery and Falsification: If a person, in connection with chess related activities, in order to deceive or procure an advantage for itself or another, forges or falsifies an authentic document, such as a license, certificate, passport, identification paper, medical certification, record book or any other document of this nature, or uses such a document, or misleads or bribes a third party to falsify an authentic document.
+- g) Obstructing or delaying any investigation: Any person who knowingly obstructs or delays any investigation that may be carried out by FIDE or other sports organization in relation to a possible violation of these Rules, including without limitation concealing, tampering with or destroying any documentation or other information that may be relevant to the investigation. - h) Forgery and Falsification: If a person, in connection with chess related activities, in order to deceive or procure an advantage for itself or another, forges or falsifies an authentic document, such as a license, certificate, passport, identification paper, medical certification, record book or any other document of this nature, or uses such a document, or misleads or bribes a third party to falsify an authentic document.
 Altering the age of players at competitions that are subject to age limits is also considered as forgery.

-11.8 Betting & manipulation of results
+11.9 Betting & manipulation of results

-- a) Betting: Any form of Betting related to a chess competition in which the Participant is directly participating, or to the Participant's sport, or to any event of a multisport competition in which he/she is a participant, including betting on the result, progress, outcome, conduct or any other aspect of such an Event or Competition, or inducing, instructing, facilitating or encouraging a person subject to this Code to commit such a violation. - b) Misuse of Inside Information: Anyone who is deliberately - - (i) Using Inside Information for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (ii) Disclosing Inside Information to any Person (with or without Benefit) where the Person might reasonably be expected to know that the disclosure of such information in such circumstances could be used for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (iii) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation.

-c) Manipulation of aspects of a chess event or competition:

-An intentional arrangement, act or omission aimed at an improper alteration of the result or the course of a chess competition in order to remove all or part of the unpredictable nature of the chess competition with a view to obtaining an undue benefit for oneself or for others, including -

-- (i) Fixing or contriving in any way, or otherwise improperly influencing, or being a party to fix or contrive in any way or otherwise improperly influence, the result, progress, outcome, conduct or any other aspect of an Event or Competition; - (ii) Ensuring or seeking to ensure the occurrence of a particular incident in an Event or Competition, which occurrence is to the person subject to the Code's knowledge the subject of a Bet and for which he or another Person expects to receive or has received a Benefit; - (iii) Failing, in return for a Benefit (or the legitimate expectation of a Benefit, irrespective of whether such Benefit is in fact given or received) to perform to one's abilities in an Event or Competition; - (iv) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation; - (v) Providing, requesting, receiving, seeking, or accepting a Benefit related to the manipulation of a chess competition or any other form of corruption.
+- a) Betting: Any form of Betting related to an Event or Competition in Chess, including Betting with another Person on the result, progress, outcome, conduct or any other aspect of such an Event or Competition, or inducing, instructing, facilitating or encouraging a person subject to this Code to commit such a violation (excluding any form of betting considered acceptable by art.
+6.21 above). - b) Misuse of Inside Information: Anyone who is deliberately - - (i) Using Inside Information for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (ii) Disclosing Inside Information to any Person (with or without Benefit) where the Person might reasonably be expected to know that the disclosure of such information in such circumstances could be used for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (iii) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation. - c) Manipulation of aspects of a chess event or competition: Any intentional arrangement: - (i) Fixing or contriving in any way, or otherwise improperly influencing, or being a party to fix or contrive in any way or otherwise improperly influence, the result, progress, outcome, conduct or any other aspect of an Event or Competition; - (ii) Ensuring or seeking to ensure the occurrence of a particular incident in an Event or Competition, which occurrence is to the person subject to the Code's knowledge the subject of a Bet and for which he or another Person expects to receive or has received a Benefit; - (iii) Failing, in return for a Benefit (or the legitimate expectation of a Benefit, irrespective of whether such Benefit is in fact given or received) to perform to one's abilities in an Event or Competition;

+(iv) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation.